YassinMk/CRUD-Student-Java-App/README.md

 Search for students: Users can search for students by name or ID.
 User-friendly interface: The application uses JavaFX to provide a user-friendly interface.

+# Database Configuration

+The application uses a MySQL database.
+The database configuration details are stored in the `database.properties` file located in the `src/main/resources` directory.

+The `database.properties` file contains the following properties:

+- `db.url`: The URL of the database.
+The format is `jdbc:mysql://<hostname>:<port>/<database_name>`.
+- `db.user`: The username for the database.
+- `db.password`: The password for the database.
+- `db.create_if_not_exist`: A boolean property that determines whether the database should be created if it doesn't exist.
+Set this property to `true` if you want the database to be created automatically.

 ## Screenshots

 ![img.png](img.png)